eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ## [Figures 3, 4, and 5] Offline Workloads D-LONG Q1-Q7 (takes ~ 7hours):

-To reproduce the offline workload results, execute the following command:
+- To reproduce the results in Figures 3, 4, and 5, execute the following command:

 ```bash
 python3 tsm_eval.py --systems all --queries all --datasets d1